Max Huber (Canadian football)

-Max Huber is a former Grey Cup champion offensive lineman who played ten seasons in the Canadian Football League, winning the Grey Cup Championship with the Montreal Alouettes.
+Max Henry Huber (October 8, 1945 – December 7, 2018) was a Grey Cup champion offensive lineman who played ten seasons in the Canadian Football League (CFL), winning the Grey Cup Championship with the Montreal Alouettes.

 A graduate of Brigham Young University, Huber started his career with the Edmonton Eskimos and then went on to 4 seasons with the BC Lions, playing 45 regular season games.
 After a half season with the Hamilton Tigercats and 6 with the Calgary Stampeders, he finished playing 10 games with the Montreal Alouettes.